[Analysis] Rafah invasion — a red line for EU on Israel?

 And even if Europe reached consensus, an EU arms ban would not deal the IDF a crippling blow.

-EU countries granted €609m of arms export licences to Israel in 2022, according to the latest EU figures, which give a snapshot of the pre-war arms trade.
+EU countries granted €609m of arms-export licences to Israel in 2022, according to the latest EU figures, which give a snapshot of the pre-war arms trade.

 The field was led by France (€356m), Romania (€106m), the Czech Republic (€42m), and Germany (€32m).